 “They say he’s got an ’81 Firebird, I’m still in my ’79”

-For me, that line kind of typifies the “West Coast” sound, a sound which during it’s 1978-1983 heyday, was as pervasive in the U.S., as hair metal was in later in the decade.
+For me, that line kind of typifies the West Coast sound, a sound which during its 1978-1983 heyday, was as pervasive in the U.S. as hair metal was in later in the decade.
 During those years, the top 40 charts were littered end to end with the stuff.
-The “sound” was typified by supreme musicianship, slick production, and melodic cleanliness, and the people that made it tended to be straight, white guys, within the age range of 25-35.
-And as the state of the art recording studios in Southern California were where the overwhelmingly majority of it was created, at some point, years later, it started getting referred to as “West Coast”.
-When it was actually happening, it was just pop music, but the latterly coined genre name, and the sound are, admittedly, a perfect match.
+The “sound” was typified by supreme musicianship, slick production and melodic cleanliness, and the people that made it tended to be straight white guys within the age range of 25-35.
+And as the state of the art recording studios in Southern California were where the overwhelmingly majority of it was created, at some point, years later, it started getting referred to as West Coast.
+When it was actually happening, it was just pop music, but the latterly coined genre name and the sound are admittedly a perfect match.